Marie Kondo has a lot to answer for.

 Dresses, skirts, silks and leather items that need to be hung should be placed in breathable (non-plastic) garment bags and placed on racks to protect them from dust.

-Another expert tip is to keep your stored goods looking and smelling good is to deploy the use of lavender sachets.
+Another expert tip to keep your stored goods looking and smelling good is to deploy the use of lavender sachets.

 These have lots of different uses.
 Not only do they help keep clothing and delicates smelling lovely, lavender sachets are also a natural alternative to mothballs, which are toxic, and they help to repel moths.